maeldz/jshunt-react-native/README.md

-Aplicativo android/ios feito em React Native que lista repositórios do github e dispobiliza a visualização dos mesmos.
+React Native android/ios application that lists github repositories and enables viewing in a WebView.

 ## Available Scripts